Juan-Guemberena/ml_steps_so_far/README.md

 * pip install --upgrade gensim

-Then you can use gensim in python to do thins like
+Then you can use gensim in python to do things like

 ```
 sentences = ... # Matrix of sentences divided into words (e.g [['hello', 'world'],['how', 'are', 'you']])